 Attaining the APGA SOAR shows board members, community leaders, service providers and customers the utility's commitment to operational excellence.

-The enrollment period for 2017 APGA SOAR status ended March 3, 2017.
+The enrollment period for 2018 APGA SOAR status is now open!
 There is a $250 non-refundable fee to apply, and you will be sent the criteria forms after you complete the online form.
+ENROLL ONLINE HERE.

 Click here to watch a video on the SOAR recognition program.

-Winners will be recognized at the APGA Annual Meeting in San Francisco in July and receive a plaque signifying their commitment to operational excellence.
+Winners will be recognized at the APGA Annual Meeting in Portland, OR in July and receive a plaque signifying their commitment to operational excellence.

 All applications must submit information and data that is current and representative of the natural gas distribution system over the past three years.
 All applications will be treated as confidential.
 Some of the SOAR criteria concern the existence of certain written policies and procedures.
 Rather than require submission of all these written policies and procedures, the SOAR review process will request that you submit a randomly selected sample of a few documents for review by the review team.